thisisevilevil/evilevil365/_drafts/2026-02-02-VBScript-Deprecation.md

 If your packaging, deployment, or automation workflows still depend on VBScript, now is the time to audit and modernize them—before the platform removes it for you.

-VBScript deprecation timelines and next steps: [https://techcommunity.microsoft.com/blog/windows-itpro-blog/vbscript-deprecation-timelines-and-next-steps/4148301](https://techcommunity.microsoft.com/blog/windows-itpro-blog/vbscript-deprecation-timelines-and-next-steps/4148301)
+See this article from Microsoft regarding VBScript deprecation timelines and next steps: [https://techcommunity.microsoft.com/blog/windows-itpro-blog/vbscript-deprecation-timelines-and-next-steps/4148301](https://techcommunity.microsoft.com/blog/windows-itpro-blog/vbscript-deprecation-timelines-and-next-steps/4148301)